 st. rita's unique rotating bell schedule

-A 19-minute break is given to students after second period, where they can meet with Clubs/Activities, get a jump-start on homework, review for a test or quiz, or seek the help of a teacher to ask questions.
-Freshmen mentoring is also held during this time, as well as Study/Review sessions for many classes.
+Our bell schedule also has built-in Activities periods during the morning four days a week.
+This 18-minute break is given to students after second period, where they can meet with Clubs/Activities, have study/review groups, get a jump-start on homework, prepare for a test or quiz, or seek the help of a teacher to ask questions.
 We also allow our students to "decompress" and use the facilities of our school for recreation.

-A six-minute break is at the end of the school day, before the final period, to use the washroom, re-hydrate, or talk to friends.
+An extended passing period toward the end of the school day, before the final period, allows for the simple use or the washroom, re-hydration or talking to friends.

-Last, but not least, is a 42-minute lunch period for our students.
-We feel that our students need time to socialize and be themselves, and the longer lunch period affords them time to interact with their fellow Ritamen and enjoy a full lunch with relaxation.
+Last, but not least, is a 32-minute lunch period for our students.
+We feel that our students need time to socialize and be themselves, and the lunch period affords them time to interact with their fellow Ritamen and enjoy a full lunch with relaxation.

-Our school day begins at 8:30 a.m. and dismissal is at 2:44 p.m.
-Some classes meet for 55 minutes, while others meet for 52 or 42 minutes, depending on the rotation that day.
+Our school day begins at 8:30 a.m. and dismissal is at 2:35 p.m.
+Some classes meet for 50 minutes four times per week, while others meet for 40 minutes five times per week.